102: ENTOMBED, YET ALIVE, IN OUR NATION’S CAPITAL

 From our position where the Acadia was parked, we had a great view of the Jefferson Memorial that was situated across the Tidal Basin.
 From that distance, we could easily see how the marble exterior had been stained over the years from pollution.

 At roughly 5:00pm, we made our way back to the Acadia that Mongo had parked near the partially man-made reservoir known as the Tidal Basin.
 From our location, we could easily see the Jefferson Memorial that was majestically situated across the 107-acre and 10-foot-deep Tidal Basin.
-As much as I had hoped that our next stop would be at the Jefferson Memorial, it wasn’t; although we did drive close to it during the seven-mile trip to Congressional Cemetery.
+As much as I had hoped that our next stop would be at the Jefferson Memorial, it wasn’t, although we did drive close to it during the seven-mile trip to Congressional Cemetery.
 From my view in the back seat, I also saw the stadium lights of Nationals Park in the distance as Washington was hosting the New York Mets in a Major League Baseball game that night.

 Tom and Bob had visited Congressional Cemetery during their 1991 Declaration of Independence Tour as Signer Elbridge Gerry had been buried there.
 But Gerry’s tombstone was not Tom’s intended target of interest this time.
 Instead, my photographer set out on foot into the historic burial ground to locate the Public Receiving Vault.
 That’s right; he wanted to photograph the temporary tomb of three Presidents – John Quincy Adams, William Henry Harrison, and Zachary Taylor.
 When all three men died unexpectedly in Washington; Adams in the Capitol and the other two in the White House; their bodies were placed into the public vault at Congressional Cemetery until they could be transported to their final resting places near their homes.
 Adams was interred in the tomb for about a week before he was moved to Massachusetts.
 Harrison’s body was inside the vault for almost nine weeks before it was transported to Ohio.
 And Zachary Taylor’s remains stayed there for over three months before they were eventually moved to Kentucky.
 And the longest stay of all was Dolley Madison; whose body stayed inside the tomb for nearly three years.